stockphrase/no-silo/content/resources/open-handbook/chapter-8.md

 you must be judicious in its use.
 Only quote when the rhetorical situation requires it.
 The overuse of quotation can make you appear lazy or lacking in confidence.
-That said, there are moments when quotations are entirely justified.
+That said, there are moments when quotations are entirely justified and useful.
 For example:

 -   When you are interpreting literature such as a poem or novel, the specific language used in the text is the subject of your essay.